-Four Gigabit Ethernet ports (LAN1/3, LAN2/4) are located on the I/O backplane on the motherboard.
-In addition, an IPMI\Dedicated LAN is located above USB 0/1 ports on the backplane to provide KVM support for IPMI 2.0.
+Two Ethernet ports (LAN1, LAN2) are located on the I/O backplane on the motherboard.
+These ethernet ports support Gigabit LAN connections on the X9QRi-F and 10G LAN connections on the X9QR7-TF/TF-JBOD.
+In addition, an IPMI\Dedicated LAN is located above USB 2/3 ports on the backplane to provide KVM support for IPMI 2.0.
 All these ports accept RJ45 type cables.

-Note: Please refer to the LED Indicator Section for LAN LED information.
+Please refer to the LED Indicator Section for LAN LED information.